team-toast/foundrydao.com/md-src/terms.md

 - You understand that entering DAI into one of the sale buckets is irrevocable, even if the bucket has not yet concluded.

-- You understand that US Citizens are strictly excluded from this sale, and agree that you are not a US Citizen.
+- You understand that US citizens and residents are strictly excluded from this sale, and agree that you are not a US citizen or resident.